 NOTE: Although the video does not have synchronized captions, the text transcript matches the dialog word-for-word.
 Furthermore, the inability to see the visual imagery would not impact the end-user’s understanding of the content (For more information, see Examples of Success Criteria for Captioning Prerecorded Video opens a new window)

-• Audio descriptions are required when the visual imagery is important to understanding the content presented in the video
+- Audio descriptions are required when the visual imagery is important to understanding the content presented in the video.
+See the “What is Audio Description” video opens a new window below from the Royal National Institute of Blind People for more information on audio descriptions.

 Choosing Accessible Video Players